“Elizabeth Short as Snow White – A Smile 2.” 30 x 22 inches. Watercolor. Courtesy the artist.

+What to you, Marilyn Manson, defines the grind as it pertains to modern work culture?
 Well it could be a knife, drugs, sex (like Grindr).
 For me it’s about the spokes and the wheels and the chains.
 And sharpening your teeth so you stay at the top of the food chain.
 And train..

+Considering your role on Sons of Anarchy, what has surprised you about the acting medium as an art form?
 It lets me utilize my multiple personalities.
 And I get to fall into a world that’s different than my own.
 It’s like a ghost inside you once you open up the idea to being a moving painting that talks.

 What do you truly despise in people?
+Lack of ambition.
+Ignorance.

+Is Big Data to be feared?
 I have no more fear.
 Especially of data.
 I’m dada.

+If there is a consummate emotion that occurs within you while painting, what is it?
+If not, and you had to make one up, what would it be and why?
 I am probably devoid of emotion while painting.
 It’s my secret place.
 The unconscious mind holds my subconscious by the wrist while my conscious hand stains the paper.
 Horrors and pretty orphans of whatever hides in my soul leak out.
 After I see it dry, it causes emotions manifested differently by anyone who sees it.
 Art is never one thing.